kovidgoyal/calibre/manual/catalogs.rst

 Creating AZW3 • EPUB • MOBI Catalogs
 =====================================

-|app|'s Create catalog feature enables you to create a catalog of your library in a variety of formats.
+calibre's Create catalog feature enables you to create a catalog of your library in a variety of formats.
 This help file describes cataloging options when generating a catalog in AZW3, EPUB and MOBI formats.

 .. contents::
     :depth: 1